Perkyrain/SerpentAI_wiki/macOS-Installation-Guide.md

 Then run `serpent setup` to install the remaining dependencies automatically.

 ### You are now done with the installation on macOS!

+## Caveats

+* In order for Serpent.AI to access your mac you'll have to give the terminal you're using rights.
+You can do this by going to System Preferences > Security & Privacy > Privacy, then place a check box beside your terminal application.